aragon/hack/docs/os-3-ref.md

 ### 3.2 AppProxies and upgradeability

 In a similar fashion to the Kernel, apps can share implementation code to save gas on deployment.
-AppProxies rely their upgradeability to the Kernel.
+AppProxies rely on the Kernel for their upgradeability.

 Upgrading an app is done by setting a new app address for the **appId** for the **Base namespace** in the kernel.